Vesion/Kaleidoscope/README.md

 ##### Requirements

-- Environment: OS X, Linux
-- Compiler: g++, clang
+- Compiler: g++ or clang
 - Libraries: LLVM 3.7 or later

 ##### LLVM Install

-Recomend dowload the [pre-built binaries LLVM](http://llvm.org/releases/download.html#3.8.0), rather than compiling it manually with source code.
-Untarred it into arbitrary directory ( e.g. `$HOME/workspace/LLVM380` ) after downloading.
+Recomend downloading the [pre-built binaries LLVM](http://llvm.org/releases/download.html#3.8.0), rather than building it manually with source code.
+After that, untarred it into arbitrary directory ( e.g. `$HOME/workspace/LLVM380` ).

 ##### Make

 A consice `Makefile` is given to compile Kaleidoscope immediately.
-Just before, you should modify the `LLVM_SRC_PATH` variable to point to the correct direcoty LLVM lies in last step.
+Just before, you ought to modify the `LLVM_SRC_PATH` variable to point to the correct direcoty LLVM lies in.

 After done, let's make: